 DMC Global Announces Appointment of Eric Walter as Chief Financial Officer

-/EIN News/ -- BROOMFIELD, Colo., Jan.
-20, 2023 (GLOBE NEWSWIRE) -- DMC Global Inc. (Nasdaq: BOOM) today announced the appointment of Eric Walter as chief financial officer.
-Walter’s appointment will be effective the day after DMC files its 2022 Form 10-K, which is expected on or around February 24, 2023.
-Walter will succeed CFO Michael Kuta, who has been appointed as DMC’s interim co-CEO with DMC board member David Aldous.
+BROOMFIELD, Colo., Jan.
+20, 2023 (GLOBE NEWSWIRE) -- DMC Global Inc. BOOM today announced the appointment of Eric Walter as chief financial officer.
+Walter's appointment will be effective the day after DMC files its 2022 Form 10-K, which is expected on or around February 24, 2023.
+Walter will succeed CFO Michael Kuta, who has been appointed as DMC's interim co-CEO with DMC board member David Aldous.

 "Eric is an extremely talented leader who joins DMC with a wealth of relevant financial and management experience," Kuta said.
 "He has built and led global finance teams, developed capital allocation strategies and implemented initiatives designed to strengthen free cash flow.
 He also managed a variety of public-company reporting functions.
 We're excited he's bringing his expertise and enthusiasm to DMC and look forward to collaborating with him."